xinzweb/xinzweb.github.io/_posts/2023-07-07-remote-pairing.md

 This is really wide topic, and it's impossible to get a best setup for the home office.
 Here are some principles to setup my home office and reduce the technical challenges:
 - Stay away from wireless network.
-If possible do a hardware
+If possible do a hard link.
 - Invest in a good HD webcam.
 [Logitech 4K Pro Webcam](https://www.logitech.com/en-us/products/webcams/4kprowebcam.960-001390.html) can be a good start.
 - Make sure the webcam facing a wall
   - Try to avoid sitting in front of a window, since the backlight can make your face really dark.